Royal Caribbean's Anthem of the Seas 12-Day Southern Caribbean Review

 Day 8: Barbados

 On this evening, the Super Bowl was televised all over the ship along with tailgate foods during the game.
-Being that this cruise left out of New Jersey, it was pretty cool how many New England and Philadelphia people were on board!
+Being this cruise left out of New Jersey, it was pretty cool how many New England and Philadelphia people were on board!
 (Patriots vs. New England).

 Day 9: St. Kitts